Bladder doesn't work. How does the bladder work?

 3. severe dehydration;

-4. disturbed metabolism;
+4. impaired metabolism;

 5. insufficient intake of vitamin D;

-6. abuse of spicy, smoked salty and sour foods;
+6. abuse of spicy, smoked, salty and sour foods;

 7. dysfunction of the parathyroid gland;